BRutan/XMLWorkbookGenerator/README.md

 o	WriteColumn(data, row#, col#): write string data to active sheet starting at initial address, in row-by-row fashion.

 o	WriteAllData(data, row#, col#): write all string data contained in 2 dimensional data structure to active sheet starting at initial address.

-# Important notes:
+# Important Notes:

+o	After FinishSheet() has been called, one cannot write to a previously generated sheet.
+After writing all data to all intended sheets, one then must call the GenerateFile() method to finish writing to the file.
+Performing these steps out of order will throw a derived NonFatal or SemiFatal exception.

 o	Write operations check if provided row and column are out of bounds, and will throw a nonfatal exception if either are.
 The maximum (row, column) is (1048576, 16384) for XLSX workbooks.